Category Archives: English Version

 Si Vis Pacem, Para Bellum[1]

-The history of Vietnam is the history of a ceaseless struggle over four thousand years to survive harsh conditions and threats from foreign invasions.
-Vietnamese are peace-loving people but were pushed to a dangerous situation of extinction.
+The history of Vietnam is the history of a ceaseless struggle over four thousand years to survive harsh conditions and constant threats from foreign invasions.
+Vietnamese are peace-loving people but were pushed into a dangerous situation of extinction.
 They had to fight and became the finest and most experienced combatants in the South East Asia region in order to maintain their independence and conserve their distinguished culture.

 Continue reading Serve with Honor and Pride